CPapadim/cpapadim.github.io/index.md

 <div class="section-content">
 <h2>League Coach</h2>
 The game League of Legends is a competitive sports-like team game.
-When I started playing this game I noticed that it does not have an easy, intuitive way to 'keep score'.
+When I started playing this game I noticed that it does not have an easy, intuitive way to keep score.
 The team that is ahead is determined by many factors.
-I decided to `do something about that.`  I created a new measure, the `probability to win`.
+I decided to <code class="highlighter-rouge">do something about that.</code>  I created a new measure, the <code class="highlighter-rouge">probability to win</code>.
 This measure takes into account all of the relevant factors, and condenses them into the single, intuitive measure.
 <br><br>
-It works by first `training a Random Forest Classifier` that is trained on ~250,000 games.
+It works by first <code class="highlighter-rouge">training a Random Forest Classifier</code> that is trained on ~250,000 games.
 It is trained on all of the complicated features that define the state of each game.
 The model makes a prediction on whether a team will win after looking at all the features.
-The more confident the model is that a team will win, the higher the 'probability to win' metric will be.
+The more confident the model is that a team will win, the higher the <code class="highlighter-rouge">probability to win</code> metric will be.
 The model can make this prediction at any point in time during the game and performs with very high accuracy.
 <br><br>
 <img src="https://raw.githubusercontent.com/CPapadim/cpapadim.github.io/master/other/RFProbWin.png">
 <br><br>
 The web app also has another function.
-It can `give advice to novice players` by analyzing their most recent games.
-It uses an `event-triggered average` of player behaviors to determine what good players are doing before and after game-critical events.
+It can <code class="highlighter-rouge">give advice to novice players</code> by analyzing their most recent games.
+It uses an <code class="highlighter-rouge">event-triggered average</code> of player behaviors to determine what good players are doing before and after game-critical events.
 It then compares user teams to these metrics and gives them advice on how to improve.
 <br><br>
 <img src="https://raw.githubusercontent.com/CPapadim/cpapadim.github.io/master/other/Advice.png">
 <br><br>